 Day 9 Frankfurt

-In a little more than 4 hours you will go by direct high-speed rail from Berlin to Frankfurt.
+In a little more than four hours, you will go by direct high-speed rail from Berlin to Frankfurt.
 Your last stop of your Central Europe Prague, Berlin Coach & Rail Tour.
 Since your rail tickets are not restricted to a specific time you have a variety of trains you may use from Berlin to Frankfurt (timetables will be provided).
 So you can either stay in Berlin for additional sightseeing for most of the day or you may take an early train to see a little more of Frankfurt.
 Your hotel is located in walking distance from Frankfurt Central Station.

 Day 10 Frankfurt Int.
 Airport